HOGENT-Web/csharp/chapters/06/slides/presentation.md

 }
 ```

 We're splitting these 2 use cases since a Index page should be fast and only load data related to what it actually needs.
-Sending more data than needed is called overfetching.
+Sending more data than needed is called overfetching and should be avoided.

 > 📝 Commit: IProductService - GetDetailAsync